gardener/gardener/docs/proposals/20-ha-control-planes.md

 ### Single-Zone

-There are control plane components (like etcd) which requires one etcd member pod per node.
+There are control plane components (like etcd) which require one etcd member pod per node.
 Following anti-affinity rule guarantees that each pod of etcd is scheduled onto a different node.
 ```yaml
 spec:
   affinity: